Where did the Sacklers move cash from their opioid maker?

 But where, exactly, did the money withdrawn from Purdue over the years end up?
 And how much might the family be holding that state and local governments should consider fair game?

-Answers are complicated by the way the Sacklers have shielded their wealth in a web of companies and trusts, a review by The Associated Press has found.
+Answers are complicated by the way the Sacklers have shielded their wealth in an intricate web of companies and trusts, a review by The Associated Press has found.
 Some are registered in offshore tax havens far from Purdue's Connecticut headquarters.

 The web's complexity and offshore reach could affect the calculus for government lawyers as they weigh how to go after Purdue, including how to calibrate demands in settlement talks.